html{display:none} eAPP 3530: SEL-3530 Real-Time Automation Controller (RTAC) | Schweitzer Engineering Laboratories

 Week 4

-Students must return the SEL equipment provided for use during the training within 1 week of course completion.
-If a student fails to return equipment, they acknowledge that SEL may charge their credit card for the equipment's retail cost.
+You must return the SEL equipment provided for use during the training within 1 week of course completion.
+If you fail to return equipment, SEL may charge your credit card for its retail cost.

 • Describe the expectations of modern integrated automation communications systems.